NETWAYS/foreman-training/installation/04_installation.md

 ****

-## Create the domain 'localdomain' and associate Smart proxy
+## Verify the domain 'localdomain' was created and associate Smart proxy

 ****